FrostyJames/knowledge-base/README.md

 To run the project locally, you will need:

-- Python & pip installed
+- Python & pipenv installed
 - Node.js installed
 - Basic understanding of Flask and React
 - Command line / Terminal access